Kris Letang: Injury-depleted seasons (2011–2015)

-On January 23, 2012, Letang made the NHL 2012 All-Star roster as an injury replacement for Winnipeg's Dustin Byfuglien, joining teammates Evgeni Malkin and James Neal.
+On November 26, 2011, Letang suffered a broken nose and a concussion due to receiving an illegal check to the head delivered by Max Pacioretty.
+Letang remained in the game, and scored the game-winning goal in overtime, but would miss the next 21 games due to injury before returning to the line-up on January 19.
+On January 23, 2012, Letang made the NHL 2012 All-Star Game roster as an injury replacement for Winnipeg's Dustin Byfuglien, joining teammates Evgeni Malkin and James Neal.
 He then finished the 2011–12 season with 10 goals and 32 assists for 42 points in 51 games.
 In their first round loss to the Stanley Cup playoffs against the Philadelphia Flyers, Letang scored one goal and had two assists while earning a game misconduct in Game 3 for fighting Kimmo Timonen.

+On January 4, 2013, due to the 2012–13 NHL lockout, Letang signed with SKA Saint Petersburg of the Kontinental Hockey League (KHL).
+However, Letang did not play in a game for Saint Petersburg, as the NHL lockout ended on January 6.
+For the 2012–13 season, Letang recorded five goals and 33 assists in 35 games, was named a finalist for the James Norris Memorial Trophy, awarded to the NHL's top defenceman, and was named to the NHL second all-star team.

 On July 2, 2013, Letang signed an eight-year contract with Pittsburgh valued at $58 million that went into effect in the 2014–15 season.
 Letang played in 34 games in the 2013–14 season before it was announced he would miss six weeks after suffering a stroke.
 On March 16, 2014, Dan Bylsma, then-head coach of the Penguins, announced Letang was cleared by doctors to return to full practice.

-Letang's persistence through stroke recovery lead to his being a finalist for the Bill Masterton Memorial Trophy for the 2014–15 season.
+Letang's persistence through stroke recovery led to his being a finalist for the Bill Masterton Memorial Trophy for the 2014–15 season.
 He finished third in voting for the Masterton Trophy, given "to the player who best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."